Emergency Airway Management

 4. Repeat until the airway is clear or the infant becomes unconscious.

 If a choking victim becomes unconscious, they relax, and the object may fall out.
-However, at times, the obstruction is so tight, it won’t come out, and no air can get through.
+However, the obstruction is so tight at times that it won’t come out, and no air can get through.
 When you check for breathing, you find none–within seconds, there is no pulse.
 Your only choice is to start CPR or wait for the ambulance to arrive with help.

 Do you know CPR?